NukeMail

 Outbound Email

-Receive-only.
-Cannot send or reply to emails.
-Strictly a one-way inbox for catching verification codes and confirmations.
-If a service requires you to respond to an email to complete verification, Temp Mail cannot handle that.
+Nukemail is receive-only.
+You cannot send or reply to emails.
+It is strictly a one-way inbox for catching verification codes and confirmations.
+If a service requires you to respond to an email to complete verification, Nukemail can't handle that.

-Can both send and receive emails.
-One of the very few disposable services offering outbound capability, though deliverability is inconsistent since many mail servers reject messages from guerrillamail.com domains.
-The sending feature is useful in niche situations but unreliable for anything important.
+You can send and receive emails here.
+It is one of the few disposable services that lets you send mail, but you will find deliverability is inconsistent because many mail servers reject messages from guerrillamail.com domains.
+The sending feature works for niche situations but is unreliable for anything important.

 Interface Design